 Model Employment Practices Policies and Procedures Manual

 Every two years, the MEL distributes a model personnel policies and procedures manual, employee handbook, as well as model resolutions and ordinances.
-Below are copies of the revised models updated to reflect suggestions from the members, statutory changes and court decisions.
+Below are copies of the newly revised models updated to reflect suggestions from the members, statutory changes and court decisions.

 New Jersey Department of Labor and Workforce Development